hGayane/node-Api/README.md

 For authentication used `PassportJS` and `jsonwebtoken`.

-Api routes are configure in Postman `Node-APi` collection, which is pushed allonge with code source.
+Api routes are configure in Postman `Node-APi` collection, which is pushed allonge with code source (for sure you can play with body and query params).

 After running servies, can hit the route `http://localhost:4000/api/init` for initialaising db by inserting some docment examples.